rtucek/vue-query-builder/docs/styling.md

 The slot receives an object with the shape of the [RuleSlotProps object](https://github.com/rtucek/vue-query-builder/blob/master/types/index.d.ts#L47).
+An exact ruel can be identified based on the `ruleCtrl.ruleIdentifier` for dynamic content.

 You'll have to use Vue's [Dynamic Component](https://vuejs.org/v2/guide/components.html#Dynamic-Components) feature for displaying the